telerik/winforms-docs/editors/autocompletebox/creating-custom-blocks.md

 Finally, the text property should be set:

->note The subscription to the event, should be introduced before setting the text of the control.
+>tip The subscription to the event, should be introduced before setting the text of the control.
 >